Quicr/libquicr/docs/moq-implementation.md

 For this reason, the relay does not propagate this right now.

-For the same reasoning as mentioned above, the relay will process an UNANNOUNCE locally and remove the announcer and associated forwarding table entries, but will not cause excessive churn with subscribers to notify them yet that the publisher is gone.
-The existing subscribes will linger until the clients decided to unsubscribe.
+For the same reasoning as mentioned above, the relay will process an UNANNOUNCE and remove the announcer and associated forwarding table entries, but will not cause excessive churn with subscribers to notify them yet that the publisher is gone.
+The existing subscribes will linger until the clients decide to unsubscribe.

-The MOQT draft-04 includes TRACK_STATUS, which should be used to convey per subscriber and publisher on status if there are any subscribers and/or publishers.
+The MOQT draft-04 has TRACK_STATUS, which should be used to convey per subscriber and publisher on status if there are any subscribers and/or publishers.

 Excessive churn can be seen more often with race conditions, which would benefit from some level of dampening.